recoverycompanion/reco/docs/index.md

 # RECO: Recovery Companion

 ## Why Heart Failure?
-1 in 33 Americans suffer from heart failure.
+One in 33 Americans suffer from heart failure.
 Patients who are hospitalized frequently face worsened symptoms soon after discharge which, if not addressed swiftly, can lead to rehospitalization.
 Approximately 25% of heart failure patients are readmitted within 30 days of discharge, costing the healthcare system billions annually.

 ## Product Overview
 RECO aims to reduce readmission rates by providing continuous, AI-driven monitoring and support for heart failure patients.
 It collects clinically relevant symptoms information, and then compiles this information into a structured report for their physician.